databricks/koalas/CONTRIBUTING.md

 # Contributing Guide <!-- omit in toc -->

 This document gives guidance to developers if they plan to contribute to Koalas.
-The largest amount of work consists simply in implementing the pandas API in Spark terms, which is usually straightforward.
+The largest amount of work consists simply of implementing the pandas API using Spark's built-in functions, which is usually straightforward.

 - [Step-by-step Guide](#step-by-step-guide)
 - [Environment Setup](#environment-setup)